jonnyzar/RustProjects/RUST_cheatsheet.md

 # Intro

-All need to know and handy commands are going to be written down here.
+* All need to know and handy commands are going to be written down here.
+* Only major interesting and different stuff than used by C and C++ going to be written here

 # Updates
 * Update rust